ash/raku-course/on-unicode/index.md

 A number of built-in operators have two forms: a Unicode and ASCII versions.
 For example, a negated comparison can be typed as `!=` or as `≠`.
 The same with set operations, for example, for `∈`, there is a pure ASCII equivalent `(elem)`.
 Or, there is a built-in constant which you can refer to as `pi` or `π`.

 When working with numbers, you can choose to use fractions in the form of `½` instead of `0.5`.
-Or, to evaluate the power of `$x` as `$x²` using a superscript character.
+Or, evaluating the square of `$x` as `$x²` using a superscript character.

 Find the full list of such pairs on the following documentation page: